-A PLACE TO BREATHE will be screening virtually and free to the public via the Wexner Center for the Arts from January 15th to 29th, 2021.
-The film won the Interfaith Documentary Award at the 2020 St. Louis International Film Festival and is rescreening as part of their Best of the Fest selection from Jan 22nd to 31st.
+The World Health Organization (WHO) is screening A PLACE TO BREATHE throughout Turkey from April 5th to 11th 2021 for their Leave No One Behind Film Days event on refugee and migrant health!
+Check out the WHO panel discussion.
+In the U.S., the film screened virtually via the Wexner Center for the Arts throughout January 2021, and won the Interfaith Documentary Award at the 2020 St. Louis International Film Festival and the Social Justice Award at the Queen City Film Festival.
 It premiered at San Francisco DocFest in September 2020, and did a two-week run at the Roxie Theater SF (virtually) in October 2020, followed by Alexander Valley Film Festival and American Public Health Association Film Festival.

-Check out this interview about the film via Wexner Center for the Arts and the reviews in Eat Drink Films and Oaklandside.
+Check out this interview about the film via Wexner Center for the Arts and the reviews in Educational Media Reviews Online, Eat Drink Films, and Oaklandside.
 You can also listen to these recent radio interviews with the film's director/producer Michelle Grace Steinberg on KPFA's Letters and Politics and KSRO Sonoma County News.

 Rodrigue is a newly arrived refugee from war-torn Democratic Republic of Congo, who, along with his mother and six siblings, is struggling to adapt to life in Lowell, Massachusetts.
 Training to become a community health worker at the local clinic, he ultimately aspires to be a social worker to help his community heal from trauma.
 Socheat, a Cambodian immigrant, seeks tools to combat the stress of supporting her aging parents, teenage daughter, and disabled brother on a manicurist’s salary.
 The entire family experiences the benefits of meditation classes and culturally tailored wellness approaches at the health center.
 Sue, a nurse to both families, examines the continued impact of her own traumatic experiences, thriving in the U.S. after surviving the genocide in Cambodia and now supporting others to do the same.